Visit Ireland’s Hidden Heartlands

 Take on a family challenge at Pat Falvey’s Irish and Worldwide Adventures in Killarney.
 Chat as you climb to the peak of Carrauntoohil, Ireland’s highest peak, or feel the force on a visit to Skellig Michael, where Star Wars classics The Force Awakens and The Last Jedi were filmed.

-From the wilds of the Wicklow Mountains to the waters of West Cork, there are so many amazing things to do with your dad across the country.
+From the wilds of the Wicklow Mountains to the waters of West Cork, there are so many amazing things to do with the family across the country.
 Book in for one of these experiences and enjoy a special day making memories together.
 For more inspiration on family fun, check out our list of Great Staycations.